How do we reduce food waste?

 How do we reduce food waste in the UC Davis dining commons?

-UC Davis wastes over 600lbs of edible food waste per year.
+UC Davis wastes over 600 tons of edible food waste per year.
 And we know what you're thinking "Students waste food because they don't know or they don't care".
-While we believe this is true, we think that the solution to reducing food waste goes beyond teaching students about food waste or to value their food.
-In David Evan's book "Food Waste" he tells the story of a woman who goes to a café and gets food despite having more than enough at home.
-She does this for social reasons, to get out of the house and feel like a "part of the world".
+While our research shows that some students don’t care, they are in the minority.
+We find that food waste occurs as a response to a system that encourages food waste.
+We believe that the solution to reducing food waste goes beyond teaching students about food waste or to value their food.

 Using Design Thinking tools and approaches learned in the course, my team and I investigated the various reasons why people waste food.
 We interviewed diners, chefs, directors, and outside experts and came up with a few themes.
 We found the following three themes: students respond very differently to new eating environments, students want variety of flavors and portions, and food waste is generally invisible in most dining settings.